technicat/ideas/apps.md

 - Bathroom finder.
 With ratings.
 - A slide rule app (just so I can learn how to use a slide rule).
 - A multi-instrument tuner (I have a ukulele and a digital piano which shouldn't need to be turned).
+- An app that says hello in all languages.